BenMeehan/iot-agent/README.md

    - Add a new file in `internal/services` (e.g., `new_service.go`).
    - Implement the service logic, following the pattern of existing services (e.g., `heartbeat_service.go`).

+## Middlewares Overview

+### 1. Authentication Middlware
+- Handles the JWT based authentication at a central place.
+- Retries Auth requests and refreshes expired tokens.

 ## Services Overview

 Detailed service documentation is available in the [`/docs`](./docs/) directory.